jgbrwn/fastile/README.md

 - Real dictionary word validation
 - Visual keyboard that shows letter statuses
 - Responsive design
-- No JavaScript required (except for keyboard input handling)
+- JavaScript only for keyboard input handling

 ## How to Play